ibm-cloud-docs/cloud-object-storage/info/cof.md

 ### IBM Client Tools (CLI)
 {: #cloud-foundry-bindings-cli}

+In your code, you must remove the angled brackets or any other excess characters that are provided here as illustration.
+{: note}

 1. Log in to {{site.data.keyword.cloud_notm}} Platform by using the CLI
 ```
  ibmcloud login --apikey <your api key>